Waiting time to treatment

 Hospital emergency departments provide urgent care for seriously ill and injured Victorians.
 When a patient arrives at an emergency department, they are 'triaged' (assessed) for urgency and categorised on a scale from Triage Category 1 (requires resuscitation – immediate treatment) to Triage Category 5 (non-urgent – treatment within 2 hours).

 Tap the buttons below for specific data about waiting time in emergency departments.
-You can search by category, date and hospital.
+You can filter by urgency category and hospital.

 Scroll down further for more information about the data (measures).